annmarie/recibes_php/VAGRANT.md

 vagrant reload  - reinitialize the box

-vagrant destroy  - destorys the box
+vagrant destroy  - destroys the box

 vagrant halt - shutdown the box